 Threads are fine, but make sure to not make them too information dense.
 It’s also nice to sometimes start a thread with a funny gif or picture to grab the attention of your audience.
 Avoid posting more than 3-5 tweets in a thread.
 People aren’t on Twitter to read an article.

 Twitter, like any other social media, is about focus.

 If you are tweeting about whatever crosses your mind, I’m nearly willing to bet my hand you will never grow a large following.
 Take a look at popular accounts, and you will more than probably see a lot of focus on a specific subject.

 So instead of tweeting about design, economics and your life, you want to only tweet about the impact of inflation on the economy, for example.
 Or different types of circles in design.
-And your own life is most of the time uninteresting to other people, by the way.

 To come back to the subject, you nearly can’t be too focused.
 So pick a field you are interested in, and start tweeting every single day about it.
 As your account grows, you will be able to very, very, very slowly start covering new subjects one by one.
 But again, slowly; it’s all about focus.